kshulgina/codetta/README.md

 ### Genetic code inference from a nucleotide sequence

-Predicting the genetic code from a nucleotide sequence requires two additional steps.
+Generating an alignment summary file from a nucleotide sequence requires two additional steps.

 In the `examples` directory, there is a FASTA file called `GCA_000442605.1.fna` with the _Nasuia deltocephalinicola_ genome sequence (assembly accession GCA_000442605.1).
 The input nucleotide sequence must a valid FASTA file as a DNA sequence (T instead of U).